Fredrik Sträng: Climbing career

 During the spring of 2006, in another commercial expedition guided by Scott Woolums and Jamie McGuinness, Sträng climbed Mount Everest.
 He used oxygen starting at Camp 2, and reached the summit with eight of the eight high altitude porters, and five of 12 fellow clients, including fellow Swede Johan Frankelius.

 He participated in Jamie McGuinness' international expedition.
 He was also on the mountain and shot film for two documentaries.
 One of these documentaries was shown on TV4 in March 2007 and was called Fredrik Sträng och mysteriet på Everest (Fredrik Sträng and the Everest mystery) and was about the theory that George Mallory theoretically could have climbed the mountain as early as June 8, 1924.
 The other documentary was called 7 Summits and was about Sträng's climb of the tallest mountains on each continent on the planet.
-Sträng was even on Mount Everest to look for a Kodak Vest pocket camera which George Mallory's climbing partner Andrew Irvine would have carried and which hypothetically could contain a photograph of Mallory and Irvine on the summit.
+Sträng was even on Mount Everest to look for a Vest Pocket Kodak camera which George Mallory's climbing partner Andrew Irvine would have carried and which hypothetically could contain a photograph of Mallory and Irvine on the summit.

 In 2006 Sträng finished his 7+7+7 project, the object of which was to climb ”The 7 Summits”, the highest mountains on each continent of the planet.
 He was also the first Swede to have climbed the official 7 Summits.
 Sträng's 7 Summits adventure was also turned into a book, 7 berg 7 kontinenter 7 månader (7 Mountains 7 Continents 7 Months), which was published in the autumn of 2007.
 He was also presented with the award "Adventurer of the Year" following his 7 Summits mountain climb.

 In 2009, Sträng and Niklas Hallström became the first Swedish climbers to summit Makalu (8481 m).
 20 days later they also summited Lhotse (8516 m).

 In 2010, Sträng climbed Gasherbrum 2 (8035 m) and Gasherbrum 1 (8068 m).

 He was also nominated in 2010 for "Adventurer of the year" along with Natasha Illum-Berg.

 In summer 2012, Sträng returned to climb K2 in an international research project by researchers associated with the University of Umeå, Uppsala University, Aalto University, Cranfield University and Åbo Akademi University for four years to study decision making in extreme environments.